 We are not trying to be unreasonable here, BUT.
-Meanwhile we are still applying a product to our skin that may been proven not safe for human use.
-Trying to protect our families with a product that can cause cancer?
+Meanwhile, we are still applying a product to our skin that may be proven not safe for human use.
+Trying to protect our families with a product that can cause other kinds of cancer?

 We do have to take some personal responsibility here.
 There really isn’t a “big brother” anyway to look out for us.